wbamberg/slaughterhouse/README.md

 ## `evalInWindow` ##

 This function enables you to evaluate a string in a less-privileged JavaScript context.
 The result is [structure-cloned](/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) back to the original context, unless it is native (for example, if it returns a DOM node, this is not structure-cloned, because the original context will see that through an XRayWrapper already).

+Nits: 'structured cloned', might worth to mention that the original sc alg. just throws for DOM nodes, so in a way this is an extended version of it...

 This is useful for privileged code, such as add-on code, to access variables defined in web content or to access APIs defined in web content.